-The image shown above is a composite of two full pages of expensive colour advertising taken out by brands and independent properties in a single issue of Condé Nast Traveller.
+The image shown (below right) is a composite of two full pages of expensive colour advertising taken out by brands and independent properties in a single issue of Condé Nast Traveller.

 Blue sky – Check.
 Fair weather clouds – Check.
 Azure blue waters – Check.
 Chalk white sand – Check.
 Maldivian thatched roof – Check.
 Wooden jetty – Check.
 Palm trees – Check.
 Water Villa – Check.
 50-60% image coverage of page – Check.
 White background – Check.
 Two-word headline – Check.
 Mention ‘Marine Life’ in body copy – Check.
 Spot the difference.
 Checkmate!

 I understand that the consumer aspires to the Maldivian dream and hence the temptation to display it so literally but is this really as creative as the clients and agencies responsible for this work can be?
 At rate card, each of these executions, which are placed only 12 pages apart in the magazine, costs £12,500 and yet all they are really achieving is to promote the generic attributes of the destination.

 The Maldives Tourism Board must be thrilled that Marriott and Milaidhoo are doing such a generous job for them.
 The government must be rubbing its hand with glee as they contemplate leasing another 100 islands or thereabouts to developers keen to peddle a piece of island paradise.
 But switch the logos and you’d be none the wiser which brand is which or what sets one experience apart from another.
 Or maybe the reality is that nothing much does set the experiences apart and there’s the rub.